StateSmith/StateSmith-examples/README.md

 # Hello!
 Make sure you've already gone through a tutorial already as these example projects aren't tutorials.
 They generally highlight a few interesting features.

+## New vs Old
 Most of these examples use the older (but still good) .csx method of running StateSmith.
 You can search for `ss.cli` for newer examples.
 More will come.

+You can generally learn lots from these older examples even if you aren't setup to run the .csx files.
+There's good stuff in the diagram files and also how the generated files are connected to user code.

 Not all projects are listed here.
 Feel free to explore.
 A number of the projects in here are straight up experimental.
 See each project's readme.